-Some people, in Japan and elsewhere, present themselves as the heirs or favorite pupils of a particular master.
+Some people, in Japan and elsewhere, present themselves as the heirs or the favorite pupils of a particular master.
 Beyond the fact that these statements are a little childish and necessarily mutually exclusive, the history of Japanese martial arts is made of students who studied with the greats and went in different directions.
 Was Ueshiba Morihei better or worse that Takeda Sokaku?
+Was he his best student?
+Does it matter?
 The answer will differ depending on the person you ask.
 Personally I think that Aikido is progressing, thanks to the work done in Japan, but also thanks to the practitioners abroad.
-I see this as a culture broth, a kind of platform for free exchange of ideas.
+One thing I am pretty confident about is that O Sensei meant for Aikido to evolve, even though he might not have liked all the different ways in which it did.
+I see Aikido as a culture broth, a kind of platform for free exchange of ideas.
 The important thing is that ideas meet.

-What can one expect from a few-week stay at the Hombu Dojo?
+What can one expect from a few-week spent at the Hombu Dojo?

 I sometimes read the writings of people who went to Hombu Dojo for a few days, weeks, months or years, claiming that they had not learned much, or that it did not fundamentally change their practice.
 The question is: What were they expecting?
 Honestly, I think that it would be very surprising if the opposite happened.
 This is Aikido we are talking about, and whether in Japan or elsewhere, only a deep study done dutifully over a long time can substantially change one’s practice.